ahlstromcj/seq66/README.md

     *   Version 0.99.11:
         *   Added 8 more ui-palette entries, total of 32.
 Probably enough.
+        *   Add display of a pattern input bus (if present) in the grid slot.
+It is shown just before the pattern length at top right.
         *   Moved style-sheet options from 'usr' to the 'rc' file.
 Upgrade is automatic.
         *   Fixed errors setting style-sheet, palette, and mutes in Preferences / Session.
 Enhanced this tab to indicate when exit (as opposed to internal restart) is needed.
-        *   Added mute-group label to main window.
+        *   Added mute-group label ("MG") to main window.
         *   Fixing various playlist errors:
             -   PPQN setting issue causing slow/fast playback.
             -   Segfaults due to not stopping playback before loading the next song or basing calculations on missing values.
-        *   Fixing the botch of the Set Master tab.
         *   Embarassing fixes:
+            *   Fixing the massive botch of the Set Master tab.
             *   More fixes in Mutes tab, including raising the modify flag.
             *   Fixed app exiting unceremoniously if "quiet" is set.
             *   Fixed minor issue in Song zoom with 1920 PPQN.